BJP's influence on Bengal masses rising, party has to address organisational issues in some areas

 Kolkata, Nov 02: There is a growing acceptance for the BJP among the masses in West Bengal as an alternative to the ruling TMC but the party has to address organisational issues in some areas, as per two internal surveys.

-The saffron party, which aims to unseat Mamata Banerjee''s TMC from power in next year''s assembly elections, had engaged two agencies to conduct separate surveys in 78,000 booths in the state to gauge people''s mood, assess the strengths and weaknesses of both the BJP and its rivals and winnability of its candidates, sources privy to the development said on Monday.
+The saffron party, which aims to unseat Mamata Banerjee's TMC from power in next year's assembly elections, had engaged two agencies to conduct separate surveys in 78,000 booths in the state to gauge people's mood, assess the strengths and weaknesses of both the BJP and its rivals and winnability of its candidates, sources privy to the development said on Monday.

 The party has commissioned another similar survey that will begin by the end of this month, they said.

 The findings of the previous surveys, conducted in 2019-end and July, have been tabled before the BJP top brass.
-This will be vital in preparing the party''s strategy for the assembly polls due in April-May next year, they added.
+This will be vital in preparing the party's strategy for the assembly polls due in April-May next year, they added.

 The second survey has found that corruption charges levelled against the TMC in the aftermath of Cyclone Amphan have changed the ground realities more in favour of the BJP, the sources said.

-"Although there was a wave of support for the BJP in last year''s Lok Sabha elections, parliamentary and assembly elections are different ball games and we don''t want to take chances.
+"Although there was a wave of support for the BJP in last year's Lok Sabha elections, parliamentary and assembly elections are different ball games and we don't want to take chances.
 So, the surveys were conducted to assess the ground realities," a BJP central leader said.

-The party''s central unit had appointed the agencies and only a few state BJP leaders were aware of it.
+The party's central unit had appointed the agencies and only a few state BJP leaders were aware of it.
 The party had conducted similar surveys before the Lok Sabha elections, he said.

 Post-Lok Sabha elections, the surveys were conducted on the strengths and weakness of the party and its rivals in an area, issues the masses were concerned about, and policies of the state government, he said.